exercism/jq/exercises/concept/vehicle-purchase/.docs/instructions.md

 ## 3. Calculate an estimation for the price of a used vehicle

-Now that you made your decision, you want to make sure you get a fair price at the dealership.
+Now that you have made your decision, you want to make sure you get a fair price at the dealership.
 Since you are interested in buying a used vehicle, the price depends on how old the vehicle is.
 For a rough estimate, assume if the vehicle is less than 3 years old, it costs 80% of the original price it had when it was brand new.
 If it is more than 10 years old, it costs 50%.